Appendicitis: Scoring systems

 Several scoring systems have been developed to try to identify people who are likely to have appendicitis.
 The performance of scores such as the Alvarado score and the Pediatric Appendicitis Score, however, are variable.

 The Alvarado score is the most known scoring system.
 A score below 5 suggests against a diagnosis of appendicitis, whereas a score of 7 or more is predictive of acute appendicitis.
 In a person with an equivocal score of 5 or 6, a CT scan or ultrasound exam may be used to reduce the rate of negative appendectomy.

 Pathology

 Even for clinically certain appendicitis, routine histopathology examination of appendectomy specimens is of value for identifying unsuspected pathologies requiring further postoperative management.
+No sign of appendicitis in specimens, negative appendectomy, varies but has been estimated to occur in 13% of specimens.
 Notably, appendix cancer is found incidentally in about 1% of appendectomy specimens.

 Pathology diagnosis of appendicitis can be made by detecting a neutrophilic infiltrate of the muscularis propria.

 Periappendicitis (inflammation of tissues around the appendix) is often found in conjunction with other abdominal pathology.